 Let’s start drilling down to the specifics.
 Now that you know what backplane capacity is, how can you determine it for a specific switch or router?
 While stacking switches and network virtualization can complicate things a bit, the easiest method is to check manufacturer specifications.
 Often, it’ll be in the specifications as “fabric bandwidth”, “backplane capacity”, or similar.

-If you know your device is non-blocking, which many modern network devices are, you can also derive your backplane capacity by working backwards from the number of ports and their capacity.
+If you know your device is non-blocking, which many modern network devices are, you can also derive your backplane capacity by working backward from the number of ports and their capacity.
 Suppose you have 24 1Gbps ports on a non-blocking switch, the math is: 24x1x 2 (for full-duplex) = 48Gbps.

 If you have a blocking backplane, should you be worried?

 What if you look into your backplane capacity and find that you have blocking backplanes and oversubscription scenarios?
 Is that inherently a problem?
 Like many things in networking, it depends.